 - Global contexts, challenging representation, and influencing policy development

 - Gendered experience

 PhD Study in Art, Design & Media Practice at SHU

 You will join a vibrant PhD programme with excellent student satisfaction scores in the Postgraduate Research Experience Survey.
-Our research study environment draws together an art school emphasis on practice, studio models of self-organising, interdisciplinary and University-level training, and innovative postgraduate research conferences on the topics of research METHOD and research IMPACT.
-You can read more about our community and some of our PhD projects here: https://www.shu.ac.uk/art-design-media-research-centre/phd
+Our study environment draws together an art school emphasis on practice, studio models of self-organising, outward-facing exhibition-making, interdisciplinary and University-level training, and innovative postgraduate research conferences on the topics of research METHOD and research IMPACT.
+A high number of our PhD projects have been in partnerships with museums, galleries, and heritage organisations.
+Read more about the PhD community and past and current PhD projects here.

 How to apply

-Sheffield Hallam welcomes applications from all candidates irrespective of age, pregnancy and maternity, disability, gender, gender identity, sexual orientation, ethnicity, religion or belief, or marital or civil partnership status.
+Applications are welcome from all candidates, irrespective of age, ethnicity, pregnancy and maternity, disability, gender, gender identity, sexual orientation, religion, belief, or marital or civil partnership status.

-For academic enquiries or advice please contact: Dr Becky Shaw, Postgraduate Research Tutor for Art, Media Arts and Design firstname.lastname@example.org
+For academic enquiries: Dr Becky Shaw, Postgraduate Research Tutor for Art, Media Arts and Design firstname.lastname@example.org

-For general enquires please contact the Cultural & Creativity Research Institute Postgraduate Research Team email@example.com
+For general enquires: the Cultural & Creativity Research Institute Postgraduate Research Team email@example.com